SimpleMindedGuy/Simple-Obsidian-Vault/Templates/Utility documentation.md

+# Important
+To be able to use the commands, you need to have a templater command
+- `<%* tp.user.NewDocument(tp,true) %>`
+	if you are trying read the commands in the current file
+- `<%* tp.user.NewDocument(tp,false) %>`
+	if you are trying to read the commands in the 'NewDocument' File

 # Keywords

 ## Description File
 The main file of specific document, any document that is made will look for template folders, the main document file template would be called `Description Template`.